0529bill/RoadToLeetcodeMaster/src/Problems/cheatsheet.md

 //convert map keys to an array const mapKeys = Array.from(map.keys());

-//convert map keys to an object const mapKeys = Array.from(map.values());
+//convert map values to an array const mapKeys = Array.from(map.values());
 ```